-DRA Neighbours Mailing List
+DRA Neighbours Mailing List (DRA Listserv)

-The DRA Interactive Neighbours Mailing List ( or “listserv”) is provided as a service to the neighbourhood to facilitate the exchange of information and ideas amongst Dunbar residents.
+The DRA Interactive Neighbours Mailing List ( or “listserv”) is provided as a service to the neighbourhood to facilitate the exchange of information and ideas among Dunbar residents.
 It is an unmoderated email mailing list; all messages from registered subscribers that meet addressing and size (200K limit) requirements are automatically posted.

 It is expected that subscribers are courteous and respectful in the messages they post to the list.